 - Take the opportunity to invite in / canvas stakeholders so you get a fuller picture that supplements the considerations of management.

 - If board members know each other and are working efficiently, do they all need to be in the same room for every board meeting?

-- Technology has improved efficiency and effectiveness from Company performance perception (e.g. Net Promoter score) to board meeting software.
+- Technology has improved efficiency and effectiveness from Company performance perception (e.g. Net Promoter score) to board meeting management software.

 - Consider the practicalities when your board of directors and members reside in different towns / countries.
 Might you better meet physically less often, and perhaps in different locations when you do come together?

 - Allocate time in your annual schedule to physically meet with a varied group of stakeholders i.e key shareholders, partners etc… Ideally this will take place in their environment.
 Coincide this to occur either on a board meeting day or whenever the most practicable.

 There is no one size that fits all.
 By working through your situation a range of options will likely emerge that could well ignite your next strategic topic.